danfmihai/aws-terraform-eks/README.md

-# aws-terraform-eks
+# EKS with Terraform

-Create EKS cluster from scratch.
+Creates EKS cluster from scratch.

-Create the cluster:

 Note: You need to create your own backend for the tfstate file.
 Repalce the `backend.tf` file with yours.